docelic/amber-introduction/README.md

   pipeline :web do
     # Plug is the method to use connect a pipe (middleware)
     # A plug accepts an instance of HTTP::Handler
-    plug Amber::Pipe::Error.new
     plug Amber::Pipe::Logger.new
-    plug Amber::Pipe::Session.new
-    plug Amber::Pipe::Flash.new
-    plug Amber::Pipe::CSRF.new
-    # Reload clients browsers (development only)
-    plug Amber::Pipe::Reload.new
   end

   routes :web do